AranATA/retail-back-end/README.md

 ***

-Under the link below you will find a walkthrough video that has the following criteria;<br>
+Under the two links below you will find the walkthrough videos that has the following criteria;<br>

 * Shows all of the technical acceptance criteria being met.<br>
 * Demonstrates how to create the schema from the MySQL shell.<br>